TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP Features/README.md

 > Explaining ESPxx Features By Example

 *ESPxxxx* microcontrollers come with many exciting features.
-In this section you learn more about these features: ready-to-use *code examples* quickly illustrate what these features do and how you can use them.
+In this section you learn more about these features: ready-to-use *code examples* quickly illustrate what these features do and how you can leverage them.

 > [!NOTE]
 > Not all *ESPxxxx* microcontrollers support *all* features.
 When you visit a specific feature, you'll always find a list of *ESPxxxx* modules that do support the particular feature.